 At Elevate Audiology, we take your audiology care seriously.
 We listen to the research and follow evidence-based practices to the best of our abilities to improve patient outcomes.

 American Speech-Language-Hearing Association’s (ASHA) Best Practices recommendation:

 - Use meaningful clinical tests (additional recorded speech measurements & QuickSIN).

 - Establish patient-specific treatment goals.

-- Select hearing aid features on the basis of the treatment goals, not the audiogram (part of our Communication Needs Assessment).
+- Select hearing aid features on the basis of the treatment goals, not the audiogram (part of our Functional Hearing Assessment).

 - Verify the hearing aid performance parameters with test box and probe microphone measures (REM).

 - Validate your treatment plan.

 - Evaluate for and prescribe hearing assistive technology, as appropriate.